ashleythedeveloper/machine-learning/readme.md

 # machine-learning

-This project is a playground for myself to learning ML
+This project is a playground for myself to learn ML

 ## Setup